MaghsoodSalimi/STORM/README.md

 - Extracting real-time train announcement data from Trafikverket’s API
 - Storing the data in a cloud database (Azure SQL)
 - Automating the data collection and ingestion process
 - Building a Power BI report to visualize train announcements effectively
+- Buliding an AI model to forecast train delay, using historical data

 ---